Vegetarian Summerfest 2015

-Some options at the raw bar are pictured to the left; the massaged kale salad and nacho cheese sauce were my favorites of this night.
+Some options at the raw bar; the massaged kale salad and nacho cheese sauce were my favorites of this night.
 The creamy brazil nut soup with basil was my favorite on the first night.
 Other highlights were the “meat”balls, key lime mousse, and raw tacos.
 The raw food bar is probably the most popular because it’s all so unique and most people aren’t going to make elaborate raw foods for themselves at home.

 I did not get enough photos of the food unfortunately because it went into my face very quickly!
 Some of my favorites of the cooked food: I loved all the soups, the tempeh reuben was amazing, I rarely ate breakfast because I don’t normally eat it at home but definitely enjoyed the pancakes, tempeh bacon, and breakfast potatoes on the last day.
 Each night there is a party with more tasty treats.